 8. Oak Steakhouse Charlotte

 Oak Steakhouse Charlotte is located in the SunTrust Building at Sharon Square.
 It’s a modern take on a classic American steakhouse.
-Chauffeured by Executive Chef Alex Jenkins, the restaurant offers contemporary dishes alongside steakhouse classics.
+Chauffeured by Executive Chef Alex Jenkins, the restaurant offers contemporary meal options alongside steakhouse classics.

 Head here if you love to enjoy delicious meals in an executive setting.
 You’ll especially enjoy their prime certified Angus beef.